ncatlab/nlab-content/pages/310.md

 The definition of Heyting algebra may be recast into purely equational form, and so we can speak of an [[internalization|internal]] Heyting algebra in any category with products.
 For example, it turns out that the [[subobject classifier]] of a [[topos]] carries an internal Heyting algebra with respect to that topos.
 (It is not generally an internal Boolean algebra, and this explains to a large degree why one often hears that the [[internal logic]] of a topos is intuitionistic.)

-We require Heyting algebra homomorphisms to preserve $\rightarrow$.
+We require Heyting algebra homomorphisms to preserve $\Rightarrow$.

 ## Relation to topologies